TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 When changing General Enemy Parameters back to Default you must exit to title to have the setting save, then restart the game to have it load the default enemy parameters.

+There may be some overrides for Max Prepare that I've missed, I've noticed on small guard posts soldiers rarely have equipment.
+Also some items seem to override others, so you wont see many if any gas masks.

 Changelog:
+r49 2015-10-23 - public release
+Fix soldiers not driving their patrolling trucks - thanks bindleford

 r48 2015-10-20 - public release
 Retail 1.0.4.1 merge
+r48a Snakebite msgv version mismatch fix

 r47 2015-10-19
 Mother base DD suit